weirdindiankid/GooglePark/README.md

 1. It goes without saying that this isn't an encouragement to break YouTube's terms of service.
 I'm simply observing that one could theoretically get unlimited cloud storage by uploading a bunch of videos to YouTube.

 2. I also don't know that YouTube won't alter the video by encoding or compressing it, should you try this.
 So don't use this on data you rely.
+If they do encode or compress the video, I suspect Reed-Solomon error correction might mitigate the issue somewhat.

 3. Interestingly, this method has no issues encoding a video into a video.